 However, we do not recommend that you attempt to MANAGE the same group on more than one device, as the data that creates groups does not synchronise between devices.
 We plan to add such synchronisation in a future update using iCloud Data Sharing (which only became available last week).

-If you still wish to change which device manages your groups (perhaps so you can use iPad to do this instead), we provide instructions on how to transfer MailShot data between your devices at http://solubleapps.com/mailshot-support/#MOVE
+If you still wish to change which device manages your groups (perhaps so you can use iPad to do this instead), we provide instructions on how to transfer MailShot data between your devices at https://solubleapps.com/mailshot-support/#MOVE

 I hope this answers your questions